Samantha Juste: Life and career

 Juste performed "No One Needs My Love Today", written by Phil Phillips, on Top of the Pops on 24 November 1966.
 The record was produced by Miki Dallon.
 The backing music was provided by an orchestra conducted by Ken Woodman, who had worked with Chris Andrews and Sandie Shaw, and is best known for "Town Talk", which became the theme tune of The Jimmy Young Show when BBC Radio 1 launched in 1967.
 "No One Needs My Love Today" was not a hit, but it was featured as a climber by the offshore "pirate" station Radio London in the week beginning 20 November 1966.
 One critic commented that "any vocal shortcomings on this single are outweighed by her charming delivery".
-Both "No One Needs My Love Today" and its B-side, Pierre Tubbs' "If Trees Could Talk", were available on compilation discs and to download forty years later.

 During Top of the Pops, Juste met artists who contributed to the British rock boom of the mid-1960s.
 In January 1967, the American group The Monkees, formed for an eponymous television series, reached the top of the British charts with "I'm a Believer", written by Neil Diamond.
 The drummer Micky Dolenz recalled (in the third person) that he spotted Juste as he passed a studio cafeteria:She is tall, blond[e], beautiful, and wearing an emerald green outfit that ends up in a short skirt (very short) which tops off her unbelievably gorgeous legs ...
 She holds his glance briefly then looks quickly away with that haughty sophistication that only the British can do so well.